sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 ### Step 2.2 - Preparing the solution

-Open the Windows Explorer and find folder "resources/azure-function-code/ where your cloned the training repository.
+Open the Windows Explorer and find the folder "resources/azure-function-code/ where you cloned this repository.
 You need to locate the file ContentModerator.sln.
 There should be a ContentModerator folder in the same folder where you found the .sln file.

-Double click, or hit enter, on the sln file, what should open visual studio.
+Double click, or hit enter, on the .sln file to open it in Visual Studio.
 Check your Solution Explorer on the right and confirm that you can see the same structure of the image below.

 ![Solution Structure](../resources/images/lab-custom-skills/structure.png)

 >Note!
 This is not a C# training and this Azure Function application is a way to add the custom skill to the enrichment pipeline.
-Please note that good practices are not 100% used in the code, the key wide open and fixed in the code is on example.
+Please note that good practices are not 100% used in the code (e.g the key wide open and fixed in the code).
 For enterprise grade solutions, this code should be adapted to all good practices, business and security requirements.

 Click on the Moderator.cs file on the Solution Explorer, it should open in the main window of your Visual Studio.
 Get familiar with the "using session", to learn which packages are used.
 Scroll down until the three "TO DO - Action Required" sessions of the code.